 There are some key ways to get on the road to success in university beginning with reading your course syllabi.
 Resource links provide strategies for developing your reading and note taking skills, as well as what it means to maintain academic integrity at the University of Saskatchewan.

-Offers information for students starting out of the USask.
-Information is provided for student groups such as Aboriginal Students, International Students, students from a small town, from out of province, and mature students.
+Offers information for students entering University of Saskatchewan.
+Information is presented for student groups such as Aboriginal Students, International Students, students from a small town, from out of province, and mature students.

 Student Learning Services at the U Sask offers workshops and some individual tutoring within writing, math and stats and study skills; offers study sessions in some of the larger 1st year courses and is home to the PAL (Peer Assisted Learning) Program.